 Figure 4.
-Transmission electron micrographs revealed significant increases in the numbers of autophagic vacuoles (arrows) in granulosa cells from females of groups treated with low (A) and high doses of allethrin (B-C).
-Autophagic vacuoles are double-membrane structures that contain a number of atypical and/or injured mitochondria, endoplasmic reticulum membrane, and cytoplasm (C).
-However, these autophagosomes were not detected in oocytes or in theca cells.
+Transmission electron micrographs revealed significant increases in the numbers of autophagic vacuoles (arrows) in granulosa cells from females treated with low (A) and high doses of allethrin (B-C).
+Autophagic vacuoles are double-membrane structures that contain a number of atypical and/or injured mitochondria, endoplasmic reticulum membranes, and cytoplasm (C).
+However, these autophagosomes were not detected in oocytes or theca cells.

 2.4.
 Allethrin inhibited the PI3K/AKT/mTOR signaling pathway

 To elucidate the mechanisms that mediate the effects of allethrin on ovarian cells, the PI3K/AKT/mTOR signaling pathway was analyzed.
-Western blot analysis showed that PI3K and AKT protein expression was significantly decreased in a dose-dependent manner in the allethrin-exposed groups compared with the control group (Figures 5A, C and D), (P < 0.01).
-Similarly, mTOR protein levels were significantly decreased in both treated groups (Figures 5A and E) (P < 0.005).
-Consistent with the protein expression levels, a significant decrease in the mRNA level of the PI3K gene was observed in the group treated with the high dose of 68.5 mg/kg (Figure 5F), whereas the mRNA levels of the AKT and mTOR (Figures 5G and H) genes were significantly decreased in all the allethrin-treated groups compared to the control group.
+Western blot analysis showed that PI3K and AKT protein expression levels were significantly decreased in a dose-dependent manner in the allethrin-exposed groups compared with the control group (Figures 5A, C and D) (P < 0.01).
+Similarly, the mTOR protein levels were significantly decreased in both treated groups (Figures 5A and E) (P < 0.005).
+Consistent with the protein expression levels, a significant decrease in the mRNA level of the PI3K gene was observed in the group treated with the high dose of 68.5 mg/kg (Figure 5F), whereas the mRNA levels of the AKT and mTOR (Figures 5G and H) genes were significantly decreased in all allethrin-treated groups compared with the control group.
 Collectively, these results indicated that the PI3K/AKT/mTOR pathway might mediate the effect of allethrin on ovarian cell function.